What Are Some Common Mistakes to Avoid When Answering 'Tell Me About Yourself'?

 Preparing for Follow-Up Questions

 Answering “Tell me about yourself” effectively can set the tone for a strong interview and leave a great impression on the Human Resources team.
-It's important to not only deliver a strong initial response but also be ready for any follow-up questions that come your way.
+It's important not only to deliver a strong initial response but also to be ready for any follow-up questions that come your way.

 Practice Makes Perfect